 Potentially, the shift from "just in case" print collections to "just in time" electronic access to information could stabilize--even reduce--the costs of library operation.
-Alas, among the many changes being wrought in the "information age" are those of how information as a commodity is priced.
 Whether or not savings occur as a result of the shift from print to electronic resources may depend largely on how electronic information is "packaged" (e.g., CD-ROM, laser disk, mini-disk, online access) and priced (e.g., quarterly or annual subscriptions, fee-for-use).